Family Wrestling Entertainment

 Family Wrestling Entertainment, also known as FWE, was an independent professional wrestling promotion.
 The company was based and ran shows in New York.
 They hosted a show about every four months.
-All of their shows are available on iPPV and also on DVD and Blu-ray through their site.

 History

 Family Wrestling Entertainment (FWE) was founded by Jordan Schneider in 2011, with the concept of all family wrestling.
 On October 5, 2012, FWE held their first iPPV.
 In October 2013, FWE held the Openweight Prix Tournament, which was won by Tony Nese.
 However, the promotion entered into hiatus until 2014.

 On February 7, 2015, FWE held the No Limits iPPV.
 It was on this card that the Insane Championship Wrestling Heavyweight Championship was renamed the ICW World Heavyweight Championship due to Drew Galloway successfully retaining against Matt Hardy, which was the first defence of this Scottish title in the USA.

 On March 31, 2015, FWE announced the cancellation of their April events.
 The promotion has not held an event since March 11, 2015.